Research Assistant Professor Visa Sponsorship Jobs in Florida

 Which visa types are most common for research assistant professor roles in Florida?

-The H-1B is the most common visa for research assistant professors in Florida, as these roles typically meet the specialty occupation requirement through a doctoral degree in a relevant field.
+The H-1B visa is the most common visa for research assistant professors in Florida, as these roles typically meet the specialty occupation requirement through a doctoral degree in a relevant field.
 The O-1A is an option for candidates with demonstrated extraordinary achievement in research.
-Some positions at universities may also qualify for J-1 exchange visitor status under a research scholar designation, depending on institutional sponsorship agreements.
+Some positions at universities may also qualify for J-1 visa exchange visitor status under a research scholar designation, depending on institutional sponsorship agreements.

 Which cities in Florida have the most research assistant professor visa sponsorship jobs?